Pitta Diet: Cooling Foods, Recipes & 7-Day Meal Plan

 Grains

 Cool, sustaining grains form the foundation of the Pitta diet.
-They absorb excess acidity and provide steady energy without heat.
+They absorb excess acidity and give steady energy without heat.

 Grains for Pitta